Best changing bag: Brilliant baby changing bags for parents

 Other things you need to think about are the practicalities of the changing bag you are using.
 How do you want to carry it?
 Would a backpack or messenger style bag so you can be hands-free work best?
 Or maybe an over the shoulder design that can be clipped on to a pushchair easily?
 Will you be sharing the baby changing bag with your partner?
 And if so, does the brand you like have designs that suit you both?
 All of the above brands take all of the above into consideration, and do so in serious style.

-Below are my top five changing bag brands, all of which take the above into consideration with their designs.
-Three of my picks I have had hands-on experience with, the other are ones were on my want list (and I would buy if I had the cash and could justify an endless supply of baby bags.
-Trust me when I say I've done the research and these here are some some of the best changing bags money can buy.
+Below are my best changing bag choices, all of which take the above into consideration with their designs.
+Three of my picks I have had hands-on experience with, the other are ones were on my want list (and I would buy if I had the cash and could justify an endless supply of baby bags).
+Trust me, when it comes to both style and substance, these are some of the best changing bags money can buy.

 01. Tiba & Marl

 Img (and lead): Tiba & Marl

-When it comes to the quality changing bags, Tiba & Marl is up there with the best of them.
+When it comes to brilliant baby changing bags, Tiba & Marl is up there with the best of them.
 The range includes a number of different styles, from backpacks and holdalls, to hospital bags and kids options too.
 My favourite is the Eco Elwood backpack, which I can confirm looks as lovely in real life as it does online.
 I know because I purchased it in the Black Friday sales last year in preparation for my new arrival.

 Not only does it look and feel great, it's a fab size and will easily fit every essential in.
 It's a unisex design, which means Chris won't roll his eyes when I ask him to carry it (although he might flatly refuse if I pass him the clutch that's included).
 This is just one of many styles Tiba & Marl have come up with, in fact there are so many lovely ones I found it very difficult to choose.
 Many of them are made 100% recycled plastic, which is easy to wipe clean – big tick.